thosakwe/gtk.css/README.md

 # gtk.css
-A CSS framework based on GTK.
+A CSS framework based on GTK+.